 M4 SOPMOD II: When The Raifu Is Real

 Sometimes, a waifu comes along that speaks to you on such a pure level that you must do everything in your power to make them a reality.
 For most, that journey stops with a figure or hologram due to the limits of reality.
-Others may have better fortune with a significant other to cosplay said character.
+Others may have better fortune with a significant other to cosplay said character or they cosplay the character themselves.
 And sometimes, you can just build her yourself.
 In this case, I recreated M4 SOPMOD II from Girls Frontline as a real, functioning AR15.

 My journey started with identifying all the parts necessary to make my build accurate.
-Some parts, like the Daniel Defense RIS II rail and EOTech 553 were easy.
-Others took quite a bit more time to find an comparably accurate part like Lancer System’s L5AWM magazines or Troy Industries Clamp-On Rear Sling Adapter.
+Some parts, like the Daniel Defense RIS II rail and EOTech 553 were easy to discern.
+Others took quite a bit more time to find an comparably accurate part like Lancer Systems L5AWM magazines or Troy Industries Clamp-On Rear Sling Adapter.
 The goal I had in mind was to bring her to life with legitimate parts, knockoffs not allowed!
 A list of all parts used in this build and links to them or equivalent parts will be available at the end of the article.

 The first part I purchased was a stripped upper.
 This SOCOM profile barrel is slightly long at 16″ instead of 14.5″ but it was on sale for a nice price and it included the necessary RIS II in FDE.
 I immediately replaced the plastic ejection port cover with a spare metal one then supplied the necessary M16 bolt carrier group and charging handle.
 An A2 flash hider was installed with shims in place of a crush washer.
 I topped her with an EOTech 553 Holographic Sight.
 They’re discontinued and somewhat difficult to find.
 Expect to pay as much as $700 for one if you want to build this raifu, too.
 All it needed now was a WMX-200, an infrared/white flashlight that is also discontinued.
 Cheap knockoffs can be had for under $70 on eBay but a real one can easily set you back up to $850.
 So, I put it off and focused on her lower half.